 Data Protection Regulations

 Data encryption methods ensure that organizations stay compliant with the relevant regulatory standards and laws that apply to them.
 These differ from industry to industry.
 For example, in healthcare, the Health Insurance Portability and Accountability Act (HIPAA) requires all providers to encrypt sensitive patient data.
 Retail businesses have to abide by the Fair Credit Practices Act (FCPA) and other consumer protection rules.
 Higher education institutions are bound by the Family Education Rights and Privacy Act (FERPA) which is designed to ensure that student records remain confidential.

 The two most common data encryption methods are public key (also known as asymmetric) encryption and private key (or symmetric) encryption.

 In symmetric encryption, only one secret symmetric key is used to encrypt the plaintext and decrypt the cipher text.
-It provides a way to encrypt information quickly, but it’s best used only by individuals or in closed system environments.
-It’s worth noting that when using symmetric encryption methods with multiple users in open systems, the key is transmitted, which can open the door to interception and theft.
+It provides a way to encrypt information quickly, so it’s ideal for use cases where encryption/decryption speed and latency are important.
+Additionally, symmetric encryption is great for encrypting huge volumes of data simultaneously.

 Asymmetric encryption, also known as Public Key Cryptography, makes use of two separate cryptographic asymmetric keys to encrypt and decrypt data.
-These two keys are referred to as a “public key” and a “private key,” and they are mathematically linked.
-This means they can only be used together.
+These two keys are referred to as a “public key” and a “private key.”

-There are numerous data encryption algorithms to choose from, depending on the use case, but the ones most frequently used are:
+There are numerous data encryption technologies to choose from, depending on the use case, but the ones most frequently used are:

 Triple DES (3DES) runs the DES algorithm, an outdated standard, three times.
 As it does this, it increases the DES key size of 56-bits to 168-bits, so it’s more difficult to compromise.
 That said, it does consume significant system resources.